Articles in this section

 Step 1: Install and Register the CommunityToolKit.Maui

-Install the CommunityToolkit.Maui package from the Manage NuGet Packages.
+Install the CommunityToolkit.Maui package using the Manage NuGet Packages tool.
 After installing it, register the UseMauiCommunityToolkit method in the MauiProgram class for proper functionality, as demonstrated in the code sample below.

 MauiProgram.cs